 Year 2 and 3: A full replacement for any item will be provided that has failed due to manufacturer defects.
-If the failure was caused by accidental user installation or use, a minimal service charge may be imposed.
-Should the item no longer be produced and the item is not repairable, a similar item will be substituted at the manufacturers discretion.
-The user must pay shipping to and from the authorized Lenz GmbH warranty center during this portion of the warranty period.
+A minimal service charge for shipping and handling costs will be imposed.
+Should the item no longer be produced and the item is not repairable, a similar item will be substituted at the manufacturer's discretion.

-Year 4-10: A minimal service charge will be placed on each item that has failed due to manufacturer defects and/or accidental user installation problems.
+Year 4-10: A service charge to include repair, shipping and handling will be placed on each item that has failed due to manufacturer defects and/or accidental user installation problems.
 Should the item no longer be produced and the item is not repairable, a similar item will be substituted at the manufacturers discretion.
-The user must pay shipping to and from the authorized Lenz GmbH warranty center during this portion of the warranty period.